TheRatto/dispatch-buddy/docs/decodes/metar_decode_guide.md

-# METAR Decode Guide for Dispatch Buddy
+# METAR Decode Guide for Briefing Buddy

 This document consolidates key reference material for decoding METAR and SPECI weather reports.
 It includes official abbreviations, definitions, structure breakdowns, and decoder keys.
-This guide supports automated and manual decoding within the Dispatch Buddy application.
+This guide supports automated and manual decoding within the Briefing Buddy application.

 ---